[This is all you need to remember] A quick review of HTTP status code errors

 This error code is returned when an internal error occurs on the server and the request cannot be processed

-If you encounter this error, you can find the cause by reviewing the most recent edits you made to the server settings!
+If you encounter this error, try reviewing the most recent changes you made to the server settings; this might help you find the cause!

-Also, if the error occurred after making some configuration changes, you can resolve the issue by restoring to a backup you made beforehand!
+Also, if the error occurred after making some configuration changes, you can often resolve it by reverting to a previous backup!

 ▼503 Service Unavailable: